You’re planning a trip to Germany. What should you pack?!

 Doing Laundry & Hand Wash

-Because I usually take minimal clothes, I usually need to do laundry once a week.
-I like to stay in AirBnBs that have a washing machine (usually no dryer, just a clothes rack), but when I can’t, I just find carve out a couple hours to spend at a laundromat..
+Because I usually take minimal clothes, I usually need to do laundry while traveling.
+I like to stay in AirBnBs that have a washing machine (usually no dryer, just a clothes rack), but when I can’t, I just find carve out a couple hours to spend at a laundromat.
 In-between, I do hand wash as needed.
 Here’s what I take with me to make doing laundry while traveling easy.

 1. Dr. Bronner’s

-If you’d rather have individual packets, rather than a bottle, try Sink Suds packets.
+If you’d rather have individual packets, try Sink Suds packets.

-If you’d rather wait until you’re in Germany, buy a bottle of “Rei in der Tube” – it works great for hand wash!
+If you’d rather wait until you’re in Germany, just buy a bottle of “Rei” at a drugstore – it’s cheap and works great for hand wash.

 2. Scrubba